atomiclabs/ledger-kmd-reward-claim/README.md

 If consolidating the UTXOs is an issue for you and you'd like a solution that doesn't link addresses together, then [please let us know](https://github.com/atomiclabs/ledger-kmd-reward-claim/issues/3).

+### The app is saying my browser is unsupported, can you support it?

+We don't blacklist any specific browsers, we detect compatibility for the U2F API which is required to communicate with the Ledger.
+If the browser doesn't support the U2F API then we show an "Unsupported Browser" dialog.

+You can view a list of U2F supporting browsers at [caniuse.com/#feat=u2f](https://caniuse.com/#feat=u2f).

 ## License

 MIT © Atomic Labs<br />